George Washington Vanderbilt was born in 1862

 his life the “Commodore” started a family tradition

-William Henry, who inherited most of his father’s $100 million.
+William Henry, who inherited most of his father’s one hundred million dollars.

 William Henry (1821-1885) was George Washington